ceejaay/actstack/views/README.md

   - You can have revisions of one act based on another person's act that they have written.
     - Kind of like forking the act.
   - Fork the premise too.
+  - Why would you have upvotes if you want to switch them around?
+  - Maybe just the premises could just have upvotes?